 Psychedelics are a class of drugs that can cause alterations in perception, mood, and thought processes.
-While psychedelics can have therapeutic benefits when used in a controlled and supervised setting, they can also lead to the onset of psychotic symptoms, particularly in people who are predisposed to or have a history of psychotic disorders.
+While psychedelics can have therapeutic benefits when used in a controlled and supervised setting, they can also lead to the onset of psychotic symptoms or psychosis, particularly in people who are predisposed to or have a history of psychotic disorders.
+While this is rare, it is something that is important to know about if your teen is using psychedelics regularly.

 During a psychotic episode, individuals may experience a wide range of symptoms, including hearing voices or seeing things that are not there, believing in things that are not true (delusions), speaking in a disorganized or incoherent manner, having difficulty concentrating or staying focused, experiencing changes in emotions or behaviors, and displaying unusual or bizarre behavior.